Monday, March 08, 2021

 Gloria's uterus was punctured in the abortion.
 Tauber packed Gloria's uterus with medical gauze, which appeared to have controlled the bleeding.
 However, the next day he removed the packing and the hemorrhage resumed.

-Tauber did not transfer Gloria to a hospital until 30 hours after she had been injured. , and died despite an emergency hysterectomy.
+Tauber did not transfer Gloria to a hospital until 30 hours after she had been injured.
+She died despite an emergency hysterectomy.
 The medical examiner said that Gloria's medical history should have precluded performing an abortion in an outpatient setting.
 The medical board faulted him with failing to transfer to a hospital as soon as he'd had the bleeding stabilized with packing, and with trying to remove the packing in a setting where there was no blood available for a transfusion.
 A court-appointed panel found Tauber negligent in Gloria's death.

 The repercussions for the 31-year-old Tauber were astonishing, given the legality of Gloria's abortion.
 He was dismissed from the staff of two hospitals, had his medical license suspended, and was charged with manslaughter.
 However, I have found no record that the case ever went to trial.